PSDI-UK/dlmonte-container/README.md

 code describes container images or processes to build container images, the software license applicable to these container images will in general not be the same as `LICENSE`.
-This is because a container image typically includes binaries and source code from many pieces of software; hence the software license for a container image depends on the licenses of its constitutent software.
+This is because a container image typically includes binaries and source code from many pieces of software; the software license for a container image depends on the licenses of its constitutent software.
-Before using any container images linked to this repository, you must therefore ensure that you adhere to the licensing conditions of its constituent software.
+This should be kept in mind when using any container image linked to this repository, or any container image built using code in this repository.

 ## Notes for developers